-Whether you want to teach a bit about poems so that students can start writing — or if you just want some happy reading, check out these Limericks, Haiku, and Cinquains.
+Do you want to teach your students to read and appreciate poems?
+Go to Limericks, Haiku, and Cinquains.
 Learn about Ballads, Acrostics and Couplets.
-Start your students playing with words with other ways than Rhyme.
+Engage your students by playing with words with in other ways than Rhyme.
 Learn about Alliteration, Personification, Metaphors, and Similes.
 If you're so inclined, there are many pages of Poetry Lessons to help you get started.
 Have fun!
 Click around and start exploring.
 Keep in mind that poems are short and, for that reason, possibly the least intimidating form of literature for young students.

-Seasons change, the year spins round, and birthdays and holidays are always here — or around the corner.
-What better way to have your students give a gift from themselves, than to have them share a poem with a friend or family member for a birthday or holiday.
+Click on the picture above for your gateway to Holiday Poems for kids.
 In this site you will find birthday rhymes, Mother’s Day and Father’s Day poems, , Christmas, Valentine’s Day and St. Patrick’s Day poems, and so many more.
-Don't forget Get Well Poems and Thank You poems, when someone has done a kindness or given you a gift, encourage your students to say 'thank you' with a handwritten poem.
+Don't forget Get Well Poems and Thank You poems.
+When someone has done a kindness or given a gift, encourage your students to say 'thank you' with a handwritten poem.
 They are a thoughtful, inexpensive, and very appreciated way to express gratitude.
-Check out the navigation bar, or the links on this page to find exactly what you need!
+Check out the navigation bar, or the links on this page to find exactly what you need for your students!

 Of course, there may be a very simple reason you’re at this site.
 You want to enjoy some funny poems!
 Just because (which is a good enough reason itself).
 There are school poems, short poems, kids’ poems, poems about food, family, animals, Michigan (my home state), twisted and odd people, and much, much more!
 Just go to the Funny Poems section and have at it — and have fun, because that’s what it’s all about.

 All the classroom poems on this site are yours to share for personal use.
 However, if you'd like to republish the poems or art on another web site, in print, or for any commercial purpose, please contact us for Permissions.